Local Artist in Residence

 Debra Disman is a Los Angeles-based artist working primarily in the form of the book, both as a solo practitioner and in the public sphere of community engagement.
 As a maker and teaching artist she creates work and projects which push the boundaries of the book into new forms and materials.

-Her work is shown both locally and nationally in venues as diverse as Tag Gallery in Los Angeles, Ashton Gallery in San Diego, The Brand Library and Art Center in Glendale, The Long Beach Museum of Art, The University of the Arts in Philadelphia, The Charles E. Young Research Library at UCLA, The University of Puget Sound, and the Los Angeles Municipal Art Gallery.
+Her work is shown both locally and nationally in venues as diverse as The Brand Library and Art Center, Glendale, United States; The Long Beach Museum of Art, Long Beach, United States; The University of the Arts, Philadelphia; The Charles E. Young Research Library at University of California, Los Angeles; The Craft Contemporary, Los Angeles; The University of Puget Sound, Washington; and the Los Angeles Municipal Art Gallery, Los Angeles.

-She was a Studio Resident at the Camera Obscura Lab, Santa Monica in 2018, and has been awarded four Artist-in-Residence grants from the City of Los Angeles Department of Cultural Affairs since 2017 to work with the communities of Sunland-Tujunga and Granada Hills in LA.
+She was a Studio Resident at the Camera Obscura Art Lab in Santa Monica in 2018 and has served as an Artist-in-Residence with the City of Los Angeles Department of Cultural Affairs since 2017, working with the city’s diverse communities.